Income Protection Insurance For Contractors

 Death benefit

-If you die while receiving income benefits, this feature allows designated beneficiaries to receive a one-off lump sum payout.
-A payout may not be due should the injury or accident prove to be fatal.
+If you die while receiving income benefits, this feature allows designated beneficiaries to receive a lump-sum payout.

 Specified injury or trauma